Baby Bunting

 • A turned out foot or feet

-Every child will have their hips checked at birth, and at one week, six weeks, six months and again around the time they walk.
+Regular checks help ensure that your baby’s development is going well and increases the chances of early hip dysplasia detection.
+Every child should ideally have their hips checked at birth, and at one week, six weeks, six months and again around the time they walk.

 Hip dysplasia detected early can sometimes be treated by wearing a soft brace called a Pavlik harness for six to 10 weeks.
 Physiotherapy and changes to feeding, carrying and swaddling techniques can also help.
 In some cases, surgery is required to correct the displacement of the ball of the femur.